source-academy/source-programs/README.md

 This repo contains programs written in [Source](https://en.wikipedia.org/wiki/Source_(programming_language)), developed for [SICP JS](https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs,_JavaScript_Adaptation) and other educational projects.

-All programs in this repository are runnable in the Source Academy playground (https://sourceacademy.nus.edu.sg/playground#chap=4): copy the program into the editor, choose "Source §4", and press "Run".
+All programs in this repository are runnable in the [Source Academy playground](https://sourceacademy.nus.edu.sg/playground#chap=4): copy the program into the editor, choose "Source §4", and press "Run".

 ## Evaluators